dentarg/auth0-blog/_posts/2017-02-15-web-components-how-to-craft-your-own-custom-components.markdown

 });
 ```

-With this already defined, you can now use the custom element in a browser like so:
+With this already defined, you can now use the custom element in a web page like so:

 {% highlight html %}
   <file-bag></file-bag>